miurla/morphic/README.md

 This will allow you to use Morphic as your default search engine in the browser.

-### Using SearchXNG as an Alternative Search Backend
+### Using SearXNG as an Alternative Search Backend

-Morphic now supports SearchXNG as an alternative search backend.
-To use SearchXNG:
+Morphic now supports SearXNG as an alternative search backend.
+To use SearXNG:

 1. Ensure you have Docker and Docker Compose installed on your system.
 2. In your `.env.local` file, set the following variables:

-   - SEARCHXNG_API_URL=http://localhost:8080 # Replace with your local SearchXNG API URL or docker http://searchxng:8080
+   - SEARXNG_API_URL=http://localhost:8080 # Replace with your local SearXNG API URL or docker http://searxng:8080
    - SEARXNG_SECRET=your_secret_key_here
    - SEARXNG_PORT=8080
    - SEARXNG_IMAGE_PROXY=true
-   - SEARCH_API=searchxng
+   - SEARCH_API=searxng
    - SEARXNG_LIMITER=false # can be enabled to limit the number of requests per IP
-   - SEARCH_API=searchxng

 3. Two configuration files are provided in the root directory:

-- `searxng-settings.yml`: This file contains the main configuration for SearchXNG, including engine settings and server options.
+- `searxng-settings.yml`: This file contains the main configuration for SearXNG, including engine settings and server options.
-- `searxng-limiter.toml`: This file configures the rate limiting and bot detection features of SearchXNG.
+- `searxng-limiter.toml`: This file configures the rate limiting and bot detection features of SearXNG.

-4. Run `docker-compose up` to start the Morphic stack with SearchXNG included.
+4. Run `docker-compose up` to start the Morphic stack with SearXNG included.
-5. SearchXNG will be available at `http://localhost:8080` and Morphic will use it as the search backend.
+5. SearXNG will be available at `http://localhost:8080` and Morphic will use it as the search backend.

-#### Customizing SearchXNG
+#### Customizing SearXNG

 - You can modify `searxng-settings.yml` to enable/disable specific search engines, change UI settings, or adjust server options.
 - The `searxng-limiter.toml` file allows you to configure rate limiting and bot detection.
-This is useful if you're exposing SearchXNG directly to the internet.
+This is useful if you're exposing SearXNG directly to the internet.
-- If you prefer not to use external configuration files, you can set these options using environment variables in the `docker-compose.yml` file or directly in the SearchXNG container.
+- If you prefer not to use external configuration files, you can set these options using environment variables in the `docker-compose.yml` file or directly in the SearXNG container.

 #### Advanced Configuration

-- To disable the limiter entirely, set `LIMITER=false` in the SearchXNG service environment variables.
+- To disable the limiter entirely, set `LIMITER=false` in the SearXNG service environment variables.
 - For production use, consider adjusting the `SEARXNG_SECRET_KEY` to a secure, randomly generated value.
-- The `SEARXNG_IMAGE_PROXY` option allows SearchXNG to proxy image results, enhancing privacy.
+- The `SEARXNG_IMAGE_PROXY` option allows SearXNG to proxy image results, enhancing privacy.
 Set to `true` to enable this feature.

 #### Troubleshooting